SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #region id="j3XPDwd0jR1q" -->
 The bond realizes the custom energy landscape between two particles.
-In this case, we can determine the free-energy with the Jacobian correction and the bond energy.
+In this case, we can determine the free energy with the Jacobian correction and the bond energy.
 This is only true because of the simple nature of this toy system.
 Usually, the free energy is unknown and needs to be discovered via advanced sampling methods.

 <!-- #endregion -->